 Apple iPhone 12 mini was used to take this photo.
 ISO 32, aperture size f1.6, shutter speed 1/1553s.

 When I took this photo, I had no idea what does this mean.
 I thought that it might be some sort of subculture that I didn’t know about.
-Until the moment when I selected this photograph to print on postcards did I go online and searched for the meaning of shoe tossing.
+Until the moment when I selected this photograph to print on postcards did I go online and searched for the meaning of “shoe tossing”.
 Multiple different meanings exist – drug sale, celebration, … However, they share a common trait: signifying the current place.
-Something could happen, or could have happened around the place where someone threw a pair of shoes onto the power line.
+Something could happen, or could’ve happened around the place where someone threw a pair of shoes onto the power line.
 Like a visual beacon, or a map pin in real life.
-Thus, I named this photograph “Here” – it’s this very location that matters.
+As a result, I named this photograph as “Here”.
+It’s this very location that matters; or maybe.

-Nevertheless, I do not save GPS location in my photographs, so I have no idea where exactly this place is.
+GPS location wasn’t saved in the metadata, so I have no idea where exactly this place is.
 All I know is that this photograph was captured on our way home after collecting some second-hand goods with H.

 The Postcard